 - Interesting and detailed information on the genetics producing specific colors in many species of animals.
 Any hair or wool animal is readable.
 See National Color Breeders Research Foundation, Color Genetics in Iclandic Sheep.

-- Cause can vary from infectious to environmental irritants.
+Conjunctivitis - Cause can vary from infectious to environmental irritants.
 Commonly seen in summer months, the cause can often be from insect bites - specifically flies.
 The eye will appear red, swollen - sometimes almost swollen shut - and will display a discharge.
 This usually resolves rapidly with the application of a topical ointment prescribed by your veterinarian.
 If this doesn't cure it, the cause may be due to some foreign body, environmental irritant, or parasite and should be diagnosed by your veterinarian.
-Photos of affected eye.

 Cria Care & Nursing Problems - Suggestions on the birthing and care of the newborn cria,